jhonata-santos/robot-framework-automation-api/README.md

 # Test Automation Project with Robot Framework for API
-Automation project using the Robot Framework with a focus on automating backend services, from healthcheck to contract, business and e2e scenarios.
+Automation project using the Robot Framework with a focus on automating backend services.
+With healthcheck, schema, business and e2e tests.

 ## Table of Contents
 - [About the Project](#about-the-project)